tjtreem/ssg/README.md

 # ssg
-Static Site Generator in Python
+Static Site Generator in Python -->
+Creating a custom-built Static Site Generator with Python